MultiQC/MultiQC/docs/core/reports/customisation.md

 ```

 :::danger
-Make sure that you write the version in quotes to ensure it being
+Make sure that you write the version in quotes to ensure it is being
 interpreted as a string.
 For example, a version `1.10` without
 quotes would be parsed as a float and displayed as version `1.1`.
 :::